Follow-up care in the postnatal period (barseltiden) depends on

 Illustration: Rebecca Ravneberg / Helsedirektoratet

-Ask for help, and ask questions
+Ask for help and ask questions

 Information can be provided in several ways, such as in writing, one to one or in group-based instruction.
+You can find out what is offered where you live by contacting the health centre.